Frequently asked questions for the Museum Mentors scheme.

 Coordination of the Museum Mentor network is the responsibility of each Accreditation assessing organisation.
 Please visit Where can I get help? to access the contact details of your assessing organisation.

-Arts Council England invites museum professionals wishing to take on this role in England to complete an expression of interest form.
+Arts Council England invites museum professionals wishing to take on this role in England to complete an expression of interest form (Word, PDF).
 If qualifications and experience match those listed above, we will include your details on a mentor availability list.
 This will be available from your local Accreditation Adviser.

 What qualifications or experience are needed?